Lais Ribeiro: Personal life

-Ribeiro has a son, born on 17 May 2008.
 In 2014, she began dating American basketball player Jared Homan.
 They have since broken up, and in September 2018, she began dating NBA player Joakim Noah.
 A year later they became engaged.
 On 13 July 2022, Ribeiro and Noah were married in Trancoso in her native country Brazil.
+Noah's first and Ribeiro's second child was born in 2024.